Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/Feature_Tutorials.rst

 .. sidebar:: More Information

-   See Vitis™ Development Environment on `xilinx.com <https://www.xilinx.com/products/design-tools/vitis.html>`_
+   See AMD Vitis™ Development Environment on `xilinx.com <https://www.xilinx.com/products/design-tools/vitis.html>`_

-The Hardware Acceleration Feature Tutorials illustrate specific features or flows of Vitis, some features may not be required by all designs but are still useful for some use cases.
+The Hardware Acceleration Feature Tutorials illustrate specific features or flows of Vitis.
+Some features might not be required by all designs but are still useful for some use cases.

 The :doc:`landing page <../../Hardware_Acceleration>` of Hardware Acceleration contains important information including tool version, environment settings, and a table describing the platform, kernels, and supported features or flows of each tutorial.
 It is strongly recommended that you review the details before starting to use the acceleration tutorials.